rednaksiii/fake-job-post-detection/README.md

 ### Local Deployment Only
 Due to resource constraints, this project runs locally.
 To test:

-1. Contact **Khang Nguyen** for a live demo
-2. Follow installation steps above for local setup
+– Follow installation steps above for local setup

 ### Production Deployment (Future)
 Follow deployment guides for: